remykarem/minishell/README.md

 ## Features

 * To be able to open the directory with negligible latency
-* To be able to view a list of some files
+* To be able to view a list of 10 files at a time
-    * Cycle through files***
-    * Directories are in different colour
 * To be able to read some contents of a file at a time
 * Text-based files only (.txt, .csv, .log)